equinor/appsec/docs/guidelines/secret-scanning.md

 As developers, we know that secrets like passwords, API keys, and access tokens are critical to our work.
 But what happens when these secrets accidentally end up in our code, logs or error messages?

-This guideline aim to present relevant tools, some good practices for managing this risk and what to do when we have messed up.
+This guideline aims to present relevant tools, some good practices for managing this risk, and what to do when we have messed up.
 The AppSec team provides a 4 hour hands-on workshop to get started with secret scanning.

 - [Recommended tools](#recommended-tools)
 - [Where to scan for secrets in our SDLC](#where-to-scan-for-secrets-in-our-sdlc)